 MA in Economics/MBA Dual Degree Program

-Candidates normally register for three semesters in the Graduate School of Management (GSM) and two semesters in the Graduate School of Arts & Sciences (GRS), but may cross-register and take courses in both schools in any semester.
-Students must successfully complete a minimum of 40 credits in GSM and 24 credits in the Department of Economics; the other 16 credits may be taken in GSM, the Department of Economics, or, with prior approval, elsewhere in the University.
+Candidates normally register for three semesters in the Questrom School of Business and two semesters in the Graduate School of Arts & Sciences (GRS), but may cross-register and take courses in both schools in any semester.
+Students must successfully complete a minimum of 40 credits in Questrom and 24 credits in the Department of Economics; the other 16 credits may be taken in Questrom, the Department of Economics, or, with prior approval, elsewhere in the University.
 Requirements in quantitative methods and micro- and macroeconomic theory are the same as those for the MA in economics.
 The minimum requirements for the respective degrees must be fulfilled in this dual degree program.
 Subject to the respective program directors’ approval, certain course substitutions may be permitted.

 Candidates must pass a written comprehensive examination that tests general knowledge of economic theory and quantitative methods.
 Every master’s student is expected to take the first available offering of the Comprehensive Examination after he/she has completed the economics core courses.
 This examination is offered twice a year.